gamalielhere/gamalielhere.github.io/README.md

-### My portfolio site
+### Portfolio site

-# Tech used:

-GitHub, MaterializeCSS, HTML and CSS
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).